markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 >
 > <link rel="stylesheet" href="/Users/alexrosenkranz/Desktop/run-buddy/assets/css/style.css" />
 > ```
 >
-> HINT: Don't be afraid to use Google!
-Just type in "css pathing" and you'll get your answer with examples!
->
 > ANSWER: The first is "relative pathing" and the second is "absolute pathing".
 Relative is preferred because no matter where the project folder ends up the files will stay related to one another.
 Absolute pathing means it only works at that exact path and if the project folder is relocated, the path will have to change.
 >